-I have a family member that manages drone programs for customs and border control.
-She mentioned that they have a concern with drone cyber security, and asked if we had any concerns at Lightwave Aerial.
+I have a family member that manages drone programs for Customs and Border Patrol.
+She mentioned that they have concerns about drone cyber security, and asked if we had any concerns at Lightwave Aerial.
 I said no, but then realized I didn’t really know much about it.
-So as usual I did some research, and what I found was very interesting.
+So as usual, I did some research, and what I found was very interesting.

 It is definitely possible to hack a drone.
 Hackers can gain unauthorized remote access to your drone’s computer system and issue commands that override your remote control.
 Another method injects bogus GPS signals, redirecting your drone to a new destination.
 This is a vulnerability all drone pilots need to understand.